 By walking this trail I want to listen to the voices of country: the tales it has to tell, and not just those we impose upon it.
 Part of this process will involve rethinking the way we relate to landscape, not as a resource to be exploited but as a future to nurture.

 Walking is a dialogue with wild space, with country but also within ourselves.
-What shall I discover, and who shall I encounter along the way?
+What might we discover, and who might we encounter along the way?

 Wisdom Walk 2020 Itinerary